abramadams/dao/README.md

-DAO - A ColdFusion library for easy Data Access
-NORM (Not ORM) - A dynamic Object Mapping layer built on top of DAO.
+Dao & Norm
 ===
+* Dao - A ColdFusion library for easy Data Access
+* Norm (Not ORM) - A dynamic Object Mapping layer built on top of DAO.

-#Elevator Pitch
+# Elevator Pitch
 Dao/Norm is a duo of libraries that provide a simple yet full featured interface to perform script based queries as well as adds extended functionality such as ORM (with easy and dynamic relationships), oData (Consume/Produce), LINQ style queries and more.
 Basically it is the data interaction ColdFusion/Railo/Lucee should have come with out of the box.

 In short, the goal of this library is to allow one to interact with the database in a DB platform agnostic way, while making it super easy.